DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 ## Implementation Details

 [XamlInitializer](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.XamlInitializer) class allows you to use XAML to add items to a collection.
-Add the [XamlInitializer](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.XamlInitializer) instance to the [Window.Resources](https://docs.microsoft.com/en-us/dotnet/api/system.windows.window.resources?view=netframework-4.8) collection and specify the [TypeDefinition](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.TypeDefinition) items that an end-user can add to a collection.
+Add the [XamlInitializer](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.XamlInitializer) instance to the `Window.Resources` and specify the [TypeDefinition](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.TypeDefinition) items that an end-user can add to a collection.

 ```xml
 <Window.Resources>